trskop/endo/README.md

 usually works are endomorphisms, like in this example.

 Now, `FilePath` has one pathological case, and that is `""`.
 There is a lot of ways to handle it.
-Here we will concentrate only on few basic techniques to illustrate versatility of our approach.
+Here we will concentrate only few basic techniques to illustrate versatility of our approach.

 ````Haskell